 Our Group adopts the VaR methodology as an approach in the measurement of market risk.
-Backtesting is performed to validate and reassess the accuracy of the existing VaR model.
 VaR is a statistical measure of the potential losses that could occur as a result of movements in market rates and prices over a specified time horizon within a given confidence level.
-Back-testing involves the comparison of the daily model-generated VaR against the actual or hypothetical profit or loss data over the corresponding period.

-Stress testing is conducted to complement VaR to capture the potential market risk exposures from an unexpected market movement.
+Stress testing is conducted to capture the potential market risk exposures from an unexpected market movement.
 In formulating stress scenarios, consideration is given to various aspects of the market; for example, identification of areas where unexpected losses can occur and areas where historical correlation may no longer hold true.

-Market Risk CoE undertakes the monitoring and oversight process on treasury activities, which include monitoring limits utilisation, reviewing and analysing treasury trading activities vis-à-vis changes in the financial markets, assessing limits adequacy and verifying transaction prices.
-All approved market risk limits are monitored on daily basis.
-Any excess in limit will be escalated to management in accordance with the exception management procedures.
+In addition to the above, Market Risk CoE undertakes the monitoring and oversight process at Treasury & Markets' trading floors, which include reviewing and analysing treasury trading activities vis-à-vis changes in the financial markets, assessing limit usage, assessing limit adequacy and verifying transaction prices.